zanderlewis/vibra/README.md

 ## What is Vibra?
 Vibra is a powerful, real-time key-value store that is thread-safe.
 Vibra takes inspiration from Laravel's Eloquent and SQLite.

-Along with its ease-of-use and real-time capabilities, Vibra is powerfully encrypted using a customizable number of AES layers, where the defualt is 15.
+Along with its ease-of-use and real-time capabilities, Vibra is powerfully encrypted using a customizable number of AES-256 layers.

 ## Installation
 Vibra can be added to your `Cargo.toml` file like so: